-- Meeting expected levels of development

-- □ Exceeding expected levels or,

-- □ Not yet reaching expected levels ('emerging')
+In the final term of reception teachers will assess whether children are meeting expected levels of development, or if they are not yet reaching expected levels ('emerging').
+This is the EYFS Profile.
 The profile reflects ongoing observations and discussions with parents and/or carers.
 The results of the profile are then shared with parents and/or carers.